serena-aneli/RECOMBULATOR-X/docs/2_overview.md

 ## Features

-- *Inference of recombination rate faster for many markers*
+- Inference of recombination rate faster for many markers
 - Mutation rates can estimated for each marker separately or as a unique parameter
 - Simulation of pedigrees typed with STRs

 ## Assumptions

-- males must be haploid for all the markers
+- Males must be haploid for all the markers: given that our tool is designed for X-chromosomal markers, males have just one copy of the X-chromosome.
-- markers must be short tandem repeats (STR) or biallelic
+- For the current version of RECOMBULATOR-X, markers must be short tandem repeats (STR).
-- unit mutations: STR fractionary mutations are not allowed and mutation of more than one repeat are assumed to have zero probability
+- Unit mutations: STR fractionary mutations are not allowed and mutation of more than one repeat are assumed to have zero probability
+- Genetic markers on the PED files must be provided according to their physical genomic position.